Alcoholism in adolescence: Consequences of alcohol use disorder throughout adolescence

 Underaged drinking can cause higher risks for depression, anxiety, and low self-esteem.
 If a person is going through puberty, it can also cause changes in their hormones.
-It can also disrupt growth and puberty, and too much alcohol is consumed it can cause death from injury or alcohol poisoning.
-It also kills brain cells over time, which can cause behavioral changes, sleep deprivation, permanent damage to memory, and could eventually start to academic performance.
+It can also disrupt growth and puberty, and if too much alcohol is consumed, it can cause death from injury or alcohol poisoning.
+It also kills brain cells over time, which can cause behavioral changes, sleep deprivation, permanent damage to memory, and eventually affect academic performance.
 It can also lead to increased sexual behavior, and could also lead to sexually transmitted infections, unwanted pregnancy, and sexual assault or rape.
-It is also a significant risk factor for car accidents, falls or drowning, suicide, violence and homicide, being a victim of a violent crime, and many more accidents, that affect underage drinkers.
+It is also a significant risk factor for car accidents, falls or drowning, suicide, violence and homicide, being a victim of a violent crime, and many more accidents that affect underage drinkers.
 If a child drinks, they have a better chance of being an alcoholic when they are older.
-That means they might get drunk, be involved in more accidents, get into trouble with the law, family, friends, schools, and love interests.
-Because of all of these effects, researchers found that underage drinking causes 5,000 deaths a year.
-1,900 by motor vehicle, 1,600 involving homicides, 300 suicides.
+That means they might get drunk, be involved in more accidents, and get into trouble with the law, family, friends, schools, and love interests.
+Because of all of these effects, researchers found that underage drinking causes 5,000 deaths a year: 1,900 by motor vehicle, 1,600 involving homicides, and 300 from suicides.

 Reason for occurrence

-Marquis states how "Adolescent alcohol use is not an acceptable rite of passage but a serious threat to adolescent development and health, as the statistics related to adolescent impairment, injury, and death attest."
+Marquis states "Adolescent alcohol use is not an acceptable rite of passage but a serious threat to adolescent development and health, as the statistics related to adolescent impairment, injury, and death attest."
 Research shows how an adolescent makes the decision to consume alcohol because they are influenced by various factors.
 "These factors include normal maturational changes that all adolescents experience; genetic, psychological and social factors specific to each adolescent and the various social and cultural environments that surround adolescent, including their families, schools and communities".
 It is also shown that early onset of alcohol intake can lead to high levels of alcohol use in adulthood.
 Alcoholism throughout adolescents is increasing yearly for a number of different reasons.
 These reasons include: